erduotong/nuitka-doc-zh/helper/--help/output.md

 ```
 原始简介:
 ```
-If using Python3.3 or Python3.4, provide the path of a Python binary to use for Scons.
-Otherwise Nuitka can use what you run Nuitka with or a Python installation from Windows registry.
-On Windows Python 3.5 or higher is needed.
-On non-Windows, Python 2.6 or 2.7 will do as well.
+When compiling with Python 3.4 provide the path of a Python binary to use for Scons.
+Otherwise Nuitka can use what you run Nuitka with, or find Python installation, e.g. from Windows registry.
+On Windows, a Python 3.5 or higher is needed.
+On non-Windows, a Python 2.6 or 2.7 will do as well.
 ```
 中文简介:
 ```